finnair/v-validation/packages/path/README.md

 updateResource(latestValue);
 ```

+NOTE: Updating an array with `Path.set` will truncate possible undefined values from the end of the array.
+This allows
+removing trailing elements without leaving undefined elements in place.

 ### Include/Exclude Projection

 While GraphQL is all about projections, something similar can also be implemented in a REST API with include/exclude parameters. `Projection` and `parsePathMatcher` function provides means to process results safely based on such a user input.
 This is, of course, very simplified projection compared to what GraphQL has to offer, but it's also... well, simpler.